 Businesses Must Be Handled With Care During Divorce

-At Brazil & Benske, LLC, our divorce attorneys have almost 50 years of combined experience helping clients through complex divorce issues in Milwaukee and throughout southeast Wisconsin.
+At Benske Family Law, our divorce attorneys have almost 50 years of combined experience helping clients through complex divorce issues in Milwaukee and throughout southeast Wisconsin.
 We can help you determine whether the court will consider your family’s business as marital property that the parties must divide, buy out or manage in some other way.

 How Is A Business Valued?

 You can easily value a publicly traded business by checking the stock market.
 A private, or closely held business, on the other hand, requires a much more involved valuation process.
 Business records are sensitive documents and must be protected.
 Therefore, the parties may enter a confidentiality agreement during the review process.

 The court will consider the business’s fair market value, which means the amount the business may sell for to a willing buyer on the open market.
 Most parties hire an expert in business valuation to determine that price, such as a CPA who specializes in the area.
 Discounts may apply to the overall value depending on certain factors, including the percentage interest the owning spouse has in the business.